rebus-org/Rebus.ServiceProvider/README.md

     key: "my-favorite-bus"
 );
 ```
-and then the host starts up (or you call the `StartRebus()` extension method on the service provider), the bus will automatically be started (i.e.
+and then the host starts up (or you call the `StartHostedServices()` extension method on the service provider), the bus will automatically be started (i.e.
 it will start consuming messages).

 You can delay the time of when message consumption is begun by setting `startAutomatically: false` in the call to `AddRebus`: